How much should your developer be charging you?

 High end: A professional developer typically charges $150/hr.
 This is backed-up by the 3x approach where you should charge 3x a typical benefited salary hourly rate ($50/hr), multiplied to account for (1) being independently available without benefits, and (2) for not having the regularity of part-time or full-time work.

 Average: I’ve found many agencies are offering $125/hr.
 You can see this on the Woo Experts site.
+Beware this can be deceiving as it’s unclear where their extended staff are located or the percentage of padding they insert into fixed-price projects.
 I’ve also seen full-time contractor developers charge $75/hr without benefits but while getting full-time work.

 Low: Somebody in college or quite new in their career can do pro-bono work or charge low to build their experience and portfolio.
 More commonly you will hear $50/hr being referenced, and in markets like California one can eek out a living at this rate if they are just starting out, live rather modestly and are able to keep themselves mostly booked.